beaverbuilder/documentation/docs/beaver-builder/layouts/columns/column-layouts-overview.md

 *Figure 5: Four column groups with undesirable responsive behavior*
 ![Four column groups with undesirable responsive behavior](/img/columns-overview-4-column-groups-mobile.jpg)

-You can correct this problem by moving the two images into the third columnn group as child columns, shown in Figure 6.
+You can correct this problem by moving the two images into the third column group as child columns, shown in Figure 6.

 *Figure 6: Two modules in the third column group to improve responsive behavior*
 ![Two modules in the third column group to improve responsive behavior](/img/columns-overview-3-column-groups-adjusted-for-stacking.jpg)